artyushov/artyushov.github.io/_drafts/spring-security.md

 categories: blog
 ---

+Just before starting this blog I was trying to implement a quick demo application which had different privileges for different users.
+I already knew about spring security and wanted to play with it.
+However, I wasn't satisfied with the quality of the tutorials I managed to find, so I decided to provide my own, which covers all the cases I was interested in.

 In this post I want to describe how to add <a class="underline" href="http://projects.spring.io/spring-security/">Spring Security</a>
 to your application and customize it step by step.
 I assume that you already have a running web application.
 All configurations will be implemented in Java (not xml).